neovim/neovim-ruby/README.md

 ## Running tests

+Many of the tests require a special instance of Neovim to run against.
+This Neovim instance will restart immediately when it exits with a non-zero status.
+This way, tests can kill it with `:cq` before each run and have it boot back up in a fresh state.
+See the Rakefile and spec/helper.rb for specific details on how this works.

-Many of the tests require an active instance of Neovim to run against.
-Boot one up with `rake neovim:start`.
-In a separate terminal, you should now be able to run the tests with `bundle exec rake`.
+To start up a test Neovim instance, run `rake neovim:start`.
+In a separate terminal, you should now be able to run the tests with `bundle exec rake` or whatever.

 ## Contributing